kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 objects created by another tool), vs "migration" (taking over management of a set of objects created with the existing pruning mechanism).

-We will not support "adoption" of existing applysets initially, other than by re-applying "over the top".
-Based on user feedback, we may require a flag to adopt existing objects / applysets.
+We will not support "adoption" of existing ApplySets initially, other than by re-applying "over the top".
+Based on user feedback, we may require a flag to adopt existing objects / ApplySets.

 In the alpha scope, we will explore suitable "migration" tooling for moving from existing `--prune` objects.
 Note that migration is not trivial, in that different users may expect different behaviors with regard to the GKs selected or the treatment of objects having/lacking the `last-application-configuration` annotation.
 We intend to create an explicit migration subcommand on `apply`, e.g.
-`kubectl apply generate-apply-set <id> --selector=[key=val] --legacy-allow-list=[]`, rather than trying to overload the "normal flow" apply command.
+`kubectl apply generate-applyset <id> --selector=[key=val] --legacy-allow-list=[]`, rather than trying to overload the "normal flow" apply command.

 ### Security Considerations

 Generally RBAC gives us the permissions we need to operate safely here.
-No special permissions are granted - for example there is no “backdoor” to read objects simply because they are part of an applyset.
-In order to mark an object as part of an applyset, we need permission to write to that object.
-If we have permission to update an applyset object, we can “leak” objects from the optimized search, but we can support a “fsck” scan that does not optimize the search, and generally the ability to mutate the applyset carries this risk.
+No special permissions are granted - for example there is no “backdoor” to read objects simply because they are part of an ApplySet.
+In order to mark an object as part of an ApplySet, we need permission to write to that object.
+If we have permission to update an ApplySet object, we can “leak” objects from the optimized search, but we can support a “fsck” scan that does not optimize the search, and generally the ability to mutate the ApplySet carries this risk.
 Using a more privileged object, such as a secret or a dedicated CRD can limit this risk.

 Known Risks:
-- A user without delete permission but with update permission could mark an object as part of an applyset, and then an administrator could inadvertently delete the object as part of their next apply/prune.
+- A user without delete permission but with update permission could mark an object as part of an ApplySet, and then an administrator could inadvertently delete the object as part of their next apply/prune.
 This is also true of the current pruning implementation (by setting the last-applied-configuration annotation to any value).
 Mitigation: We will support the dry-run functionality for pruning.
 Webhooks or future enhancements to RBAC/CEL may allow for granular permission on labels.

 ### Test Plan